-Did this financial product have a sustainable investment objective?
-Yes × No in in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy • chara while susta economic activities that do not qualify as environmentally sustainable under the EU Taxonomy nade sustainable investments h a social objective:% omoted E/S characteristics, but did not e any sustainable investments any environmental or social objective and that the investee companies follow good governance practices.
+Did this financial product have a sustainable investment objective? •• Yes • × No in in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy × chara while sustai moted Environmental/Social (E/S) acteristics and it did not have as its objective a inable investment, it had a proportion of of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective nade sustainable investments moted E/S characteristics, but did not wit h a social objective:% make any sustainable investments that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.